HomeMy WebLinkAbout2023-02-21 Planning Board Minutes (Final)The Town of Danby

 variance).

-Planner West noted this is the first me the Planning Board is seeing this
+Planner West noted this is the first time the Planning Board is seeing this

-must first go to the BZA before the Planning Board can take any ac on.
+must first go to the BZA before the Planning Board can take any action.
 This is an

 The Applicant Jeremy Knout spoke about the plans - the current owner of the 82